What is a soil test?

 Olathe, KS 66061-7507

 Samples are sent to the Soil Testing Laboratory at Kansas State University.
-Their results will be analyzed by our Horticulture agents here in Johnson County, and a report will be mailed to you.
+The results will be analyzed by our Horticulture agents here in Johnson County, and a report will be mailed to you.

-The average time required to complete the analysis for lawn or garden samples is 2 – 3 weeks.
-During the spring season, this turn-around time may take longer due to the increase in samples volume.
+The average time required to complete the analysis for lawn or garden samples is 2 to 3 weeks.
+During the spring or fall lawn renewal season, this turn-around time may take longer due to the increase in samples volume.
 Please take this into consideration in your planning.